PaulFarry/NetStackGenerator/readme.md

 							 Defaults to empty.
 - add: true|false - When set to false excludes the field from add operations and from add UI.
 Default to true.
 - edit: true|false - When set to false excludes the field from edit operations and from edit UI.
 Default to true.
+- isDisplayForType: true|false - When set to true this field becomes the 'summary' that is shown in other places when referring to that type.
+For example a 'Name' field might be isDisplayType:true for a product or person.
+Defaults to false.

 Postgres SQL Syntax for adding comments to fields is
 ```sql
 COMMENT ON COLUMN public.foo.bar IS '{"rank": 1}';
 ```

+### Switching to AAD for Auth ###
+The generated solution uses IdentityServer for Authentication by default.
+To switch to AAD for authentication perform the following steps.
+- add a reference to nuget package `Microsoft.Identity.Web`
+- modify startup.cs to remove IdentityServer calls More info is available [in this quick-start](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-v2-aspnet-core-webapp)